alan-turing-institute/data-safe-haven-team/README.md

 ## Contacts

-The existing members of the teams are as follows.
+The DSH team includes a longer list of people at The Alan Turing Institute, but the people you should contact with queries about the below, are as follows:

+- James Robinson
+- Jim Madge
+- Ed Chalstrey
+- Matt Craddock

-New starters with an `@turing.ac.uk` email should be able to find the email addresses of the above via Microsoft Outlook, if they have any queries.
+New starters with a `@turing.ac.uk` email should be able to find the email addresses of the above via Microsoft Outlook, if they have any queries.

 ## Useful links